 I remember being in the operating room, when they were performing the C-section on me to deliver our first daughter.
 It’s a moment I will never forget, seeing your face and reaction when you saw our daughter for the first time.
 I fell in love with you all over again.

 Those early days with our first born were filled with a million emotions and almost all of them were positive.
-However, since you know my history with anxiety and depression, I know there was always a part of you that secretly worried I might be hit with postpartum depression.
+It all felt so easy with our first baby.
+However, since you know my history with anxiety and depression, I know there was always a part of you that secretly worried I might be hit with postpartum depression and/or anxiety.

-Time went by though and things went extremely well.
-You saw the love I felt for our daughter and you knew it was heartbreaking for me to return to work.
+Time went by though, and things went extremely well.
+You saw the love I felt for our daughter, and you knew how heartbreaking it was for me to return to work.
 You saw the intense bond I developed with her early on and soon, any worries we had about my mental health began to diminish.

 So, naturally, when we talked about having a second child, there wasn’t much hesitation.
 Three years later and here we are – parents to a newborn again, but this time with a toddler that also needs us.